DevBrave/phpload_file/README.md

 # Installiation

-You can download the "phpload.php" and "function.php" use it anywhere.
-Or you can clone the whole project.
+You can download the whole project to use it anywhere,or you can clone the whole project.

 ``
 git clone https://github.com/DeHP03/phpload_file